RyanDaDeng/vue-test-sr/README.md

 - Using `cypress` as e2e testing tool
 - The project only contains one simple test that test if the show/hide location can be checked.

+1. Set up your local server url in `cypress.json` file
-1. run the following bash command
+2. run the following bash command

 ```
 ./node_modules/.bin/cypress open